veltza/st-sx/README.md

 # st-sx - simple terminal with sixels

-st-sx is a fork of suckless' [st terminal](https://st.suckless.org/) that aims to provide the best sixel support for st users.
+st-sx is a fork of suckless' [st terminal](https://st.suckless.org/) that aims to provide the best sixel support for the st users.
 It also includes many useful patches such as ligatures and text reflow.
+And it is the only st fork that supports hyperlinks (OSC 8) as well!

 ## Screenshot